SzulaJ/pythontest/README.md

 ## Basic knowledge questions

 - What is \_\_main\_\_.py used for?
+## It's used for a spcial constructions the name of the top-level environment of the program, which can be checked using the __name__ == '__main__' expression; and. the __main__.py file in Python packages.
+Thanks to this, it is not necessary to define the main function every time you write a program.
+It removes the ambiguity among end-user about the entry point of the program as Python does it automatically and helps in clean execution of the code

 - How to prevent python module code from executing when the module is imported?
+##To prevent code in the module from being executed when imported, but only when run directly, you can guard it with this "if"

 - What's the name of method that represents a class constructor in Python?
+##  the __init__() method

 - What options do you have when you need to insert value of a variable into string?
 Name at least three.
+## the string format method, f-strings in Python >= 3.6, old school % formatting

 - How can you truly restrict access to a private method of a class in Python?
+## There is any truly secure method to make a private class in python, but the closest thing to do it is to put __ (double underscore) before name of class

 - What Python feature would you use to add some functionalities to an existing function without interfering into its code?
+## One way is to use inner function just by indenting it into existing function, in this way we aren't modyfying existing code, just adding a new one.

 - How is @staticmethod different from @classmethod?
+## The difference between the Class method and the static method is:
+A class method takes cls as the first parameter while a static method needs no specific parameters.
+A class method can access or modify the class state while a static method can’t access or modify it.
+In general, static methods know nothing about the class state.
+They are utility-type methods that take some parameters and work upon those parameters.
+On the other hand class methods must have class as a parameter.
+We use @classmethod decorator in python to create a class method and we use @staticmethod decorator to create a static method in python.

 - What is the advantage of using **with** keyword when reading/writing a file in Python?
+## The 'with' statement helps with clearer syntax (for example, by using that statement we don't have to worry about writing file.close() at the end of code, it is done automaticly)

 ## Problem solving